Adventure and Expedition Medicine Course

 LOCATION AND FOOD

-We'll provide tea, coffee, biscuits and cake throughout the course, but we're not providing any meals.
-The venue will be close to some restaurants and supermarkets but you may prefer to bring your own food.
+We'll provide tea, coffee and biscuits throughout the course, but we're not providing any meals.
+The venue will be close to some restaurants and supermarkets but you may prefer to bring your own food, (there is a fridge if you need to store anything).

 Two full days' (18 hours) adventure and expedition medicine tuition by an international paramedic and expedition leader